 - High capacity 32-bit RISC processor engine control unit (ECU)

 - Meets CARB LEV-2 ULEV emissions standard

 The 3.7-liter VTEC® V-6 in the MDX is the largest and most powerful production engine in Acura's history and incorporates many of the refinements and improvements that have been developed in other Acura powerplants.
-The MDX engine has a smooth-firing 60-degree V-angle, compact overall dimensions, and actually weighs 17.2 pounds less than the smaller displacement engine it replaces.
-Aluminum alloy construction including aluminum cylinder sleeves saves weight and improves cooling, while VTEC® cylinder heads operate four valves per cylinder for maximum power development.
+The MDX engine has a smooth-firing 60-degree V-angle, compact overall dimensions, and it sheds 17.2 pounds from previous generation smaller displacement engine.
+Aluminum alloy construction including special aluminum cylinder sleeves saves weight and improves cooling, while VTEC® compatible cylinder heads operate four valves per cylinder for maximum power development.

 A high flow intake system, high compression ratio, close-coupled catalytic converters and high flow exhaust make the MDX engine the most powerful normally aspirated 6-cylinder engine in its class.

 The MDX's lightweight, heat-treated die-cast aluminum-alloy block has unique cast-in-place aluminum cylinder liners.
 These high-silicon sleeves dissipate heat better than iron liners.
 The aluminum sleeves also allow a closer piston-to-cylinder clearance for quieter operating noise.
 A mechanical etching process during manufacturing exposes silicone particles embedded in the aluminum sleeves, which provide a hard piston-ring sealing surface.
 The block also incorporates a deep-skirt design for rigid crankshaft support and minimized noise and vibration.